mwafrika/Kevent-documentation/README.md

 - Twitter: [@mwafrika](@mwafrikamufung1)
 - LinkedIn: [Mwafrika Mufungizi](https://www.linkedin.com/in/mwafrika-mufungizi/)

-## 🤝 Contributing

-Contributions, issues, and feature requests are welcome!

-Feel free to check the [issues page](https://github.com/mwafrika/OOP_School_Iibrary/issues).

 ## Show your support

 Give a ⭐️ if you like this project!

 ## Acknowledgements

-- Thanks to everyone who will get time to check this project especially to code reviewers.
+- Thanks to everyone who will get time to check this project especially to recruiters.

 ## 📝 License